ItsAurelai/ItsAurelai/README.md

 - 👋 Hi, I’m @NuggFrog
-- 👀 I’m interested in Cyber Security and Discord Bot Development
+- 👀 I’m interested in Cyber Security, Discord Bot Development, and Web Design
-- 🌱 I’m currently learning Node.js, HTML, CSS, and Discord.js
+- 🌱 I’m currently learning Node.js, HTML, CSS, Javascript, and Discord.js
 - 💞️ I’m currently not looking to collaborate on other projects
 - 📫 If you need to reach me, you can send me a Discord DM at NuggFrog#3669
 - 👨‍💻 I am currently working on FrogBot and my own Website!